caoty777/Simulated-Multi-Robot-Arm-Object-Passing-System/README.md

 5. Install python.
 [Conda](https://www.anaconda.com) is highly recommended (Products -> Download -> Python 3.6 version)

-6. create a workspace for your robot: create a new "my_workspace" folder.
+6. create a workspace for your robot. (i.e. create a new "my_workspace" folder)

-7. copy these files into "my_workspace" folder
+7. copy these files into "my_workspace" folder.

+#### Python
 vrep/programming/remoteApiBindings/python/python/vrep.py
 vrep/programming/remoteApiBindings/python/python/vrepConst.py
 vrep/programming/remoteApiBindings/lib/lib/remoteApi.dylib

+#### Matlab
+vrep/programming/remoteApiBindings/matlab/matlab/vrep.py
+vrep/programming/remoteApiBindings/matlab/matlab/vrepConst.py
+vrep/programming/remoteApiBindings/lib/lib/remoteApi.dylib

-8. copy this python test code (vrep/programming/remoteApiBindings/python/python/simpleTest.py) into "my_workspace"
+8. copy this test code into "my_workspace"

+#### Python
+(vrep/programming/remoteApiBindings/python/python/simpleTest.py)

+#### Matlab
+(vrep/programming/remoteApiBindings/matlab/matlab/simpleTest.py)

-9. modify this code like the code we provide, rename it "assignment1.py"
+9. modify this code like the code we provide, rename it "assignment1.py" for python or "assignment1.m" for matlab.

-10. from terminal run "python assignment1.py"
+10. If you are using python, from terminal run "python assignment1.py".
+If you are using matlab, from matlab run the code assignment1.m.

 You should see your robot move, and in the terminal, you should see the joint angle values.